mad-lab-fau/carwatch-python/README.md

 ### Command Line Interface

 For the preparation steps, `carwatch` also provides a CLI for more convenient usage.
 Make sure you installed the `carwatch` package with `pip install carwatch`.

-After that, you can simply run the preparation CLI by running
+After that, you can simply run the TUI (terminal user interface) by running
 ```
-prepare_study
+prepare_study tui
 ```
 in a terminal session.